Apple Rum Raisin Bread Pudding

 What You’ll Need To Make Apple Rum Raisin Bread Pudding

-- Apple: Adds a fruity and slightly tangy flavor to the pudding.
-I recommend a large tart baking apple (such as Granny Smith).
+- Apple: Adds a bright, tangy bite — I like using a big tart baking apple, such as Granny Smith.

 - Jump to the printable recipe for precise measurements